Charlie Puckett: Early life and baseball career

 Puckett was born in Beddington Corner on 21 February 1911, at the time part of the Croydon Rural District in Surrey.
 His father had occasionally served as a groundsman at The Oval.
 Having emigrated to Adelaide, South Australia, with his family, he began playing A-grade baseball in the 1931 season of the South Australian Baseball League, playing alongside his three brothers at the newly formed Prospect Baseball Club.
-After a poor start, Puckett improved to be batting just below .300 by the season's end.
+After a poor start, Puckett improved to batting just below .300 by the season's end.
 He often formed a successful battery with his older brother, Tom, with the brothers alternating between the roles of pitcher and catcher.
 After good form pitching in the 1933 season, including a shutout against Sturt, Puckett was selected as one of two pitchers for the South Australian state team at the interstate carnival held in August 1933 between representative teams from New South Wales, South Australia, and Victoria.
 He played in both of the games against Victoria, recording a total of three hits, all singles.
 The same month, Puckett was involved in another shutout, in Prospect's defeat of the previous season's minor premiers, Goodwood.

 Considered one of the finest players in the state league, Puckett was again named in the South Australian team for the 1934 interstate tournament—the inaugural edition of the Claxton Shield.
 In the tournament, he partnered with Ron Sharpe, with their partnership playing a key role in the state's three wins from four games.
 Puckett finished the 1934 season fourth in the league batting averages, at .357 from 70 at bats.
 Having again represented South Australia at the 1935 and 1936 Claxton Shields, Puckett was awarded the inaugural Capps Medal at the end of the 1936 season, as the best player in the league.
 Prior to the start of the 1937 season, Puckett transferred to Melbourne to play for the Essendon Baseball Club in the Victorian Baseball Association.
 Now playing almost exclusively as a pitcher, he did not debut until several weeks into the season as a result of residency requirements.
 In his first match, against the Melbourne Baseball Club, he only had one hit recorded against him, with The Daily News reporting that he was "the fastest pitcher seen in Victoria for years".
 In one early-season match against Fitzroy, he hit a grand slam, allowing Essendon to win the game 4–1.
 At the season's end, Puckett was awarded the Lansdown Medal as the association's best player, having also represented Victoria at the Claxton Shield.
 However, Puckett left Victoria at the end of the year for Perth, Western Australia, where he had accepted a position working for the publishing house of The West Australian.
 The Adelaide-based Mail noted "the departure of Puckett will rob Victoria of one of the finest baseballers it has ever had".